 All of this makes agreeing on an SEO plan a daunting task for any business.
 Whether your building your plan in-house or using a third party agency/consultant, how can you possibly predict what tactics and techniques Google may decide are “bad practice” in the future?
 The good news is that you don’t actually have to be a psychic (or work for Google) to predict that.
 Looking back over a decade or more of SEO best (and worst) practice, we’ve compiled a list of simple rules that you can check any SEO plan against to avoid engaging in tactics that may do more harm to your website than good.

-Google believe in a "human generated" Internet.
+Google believes in a "human-generated" Internet.
 Any content, link, or page generated by a machine alone is likely to be classed as SPAM at some point in the future.

 This also includes downloading content from another site or provider and regurgitating it on your own website.
 The days of cheap "affiliate" sites that could reproduce a manufacturer or supplier's content but with generally better structural SEO are almost completely dead.